 Achievable: Keep it real.
 Look at where you’re currently at and set goals based on what’s possible for you right now.

 Relevant: Ensure your goals align with your bigger business targets.
 Want more followers?
-Make sure that goal ties back to growing sales or leads.
+Make sure that the goal ties back to growing sales or leads.

 Time-Bound: Set deadlines.
 A goal without a deadline is just a wish.
 Give yourself a timeframe so you can measure your progress.